One Formula, 16 Exchanges: The Magic Formula Beats Local Benchmarks in Most Markets

 Survivorship bias.
 Exchange membership uses current company profiles.
 Companies that delisted, went bankrupt, or were acquired aren't captured retrospectively.
 This biases returns upward across all exchanges, but the bias is likely larger in volatile emerging markets.

 Incomplete local benchmarks.
-Six exchanges (Sweden, Indonesia, Israel, Thailand, Saudi Arabia, France) don't have a local index in the dataset.
+Three exchanges (Indonesia, Saudi Arabia, South Africa) don't have a local index in the dataset.
 Their excess returns are measured against SPY, which introduces a cross-currency mismatch.
 Results for these exchanges should be treated as directional, not precise.

 Different market structures.
 Trading hours, settlement cycles, short-selling rules, and foreign ownership limits vary by exchange.
 The backtest assumes you can buy any qualifying stock at the rebalance date, which isn't always true.